Srujith20/Glomeruli-Binary-Classifier/README.md

 <a name="section-11"></a>
 - Input Image Shape = [160, 160, 3]
 - Batch Size = 32
-- Loaded --------- ,since showed better results in the terms of the selected metric
+- Loaded MobileNetV2 ,since showed better results in the terms of the F1 score on sampled data

 ## Training Model
 <a name="section-12"></a>